Solid-state Battery

 What is Solid-state Battery?

-A battery technology that uses solid electrodes and a solid electrolyte, offering higher energy density, faster charging, and improved safety compared to traditional lithium-ion batteries.
+A solid-state battery is a battery technology that uses solid electrodes and a solid electrolyte, instead of the liquid or polymer gel electrolytes found in lithium-ion or lithium polymer batteries.
+This architecture offers potential benefits such as higher energy density, faster charging times, and improved safety due to reduced flammability.

 Where did the term "Solid-state Battery" come from?